emberjs/data/packages/unpublished-relationship-performance-test-app/PERFORMANCE_BENCHMARKING.md

      ```
 - Visit [http://localhost:5000](http://localhost:5000)
 - open the Network panel in Chrome Dev Tools
-- right click on "localhost"
+- right click on any of loaded network assets such as vendor.css
 - select "Save all as HAR with content"